FDio/csit/resources/job_specs/report_iterative/2n-emr/vpp-mrr-00.md

 1c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4-ip4scale20k-rnd
 2c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4-ip4scale20k-rnd
 4c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4-ip4scale20k-rnd
+##### ethip4-ip4scale200k-rnd
+1c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4-ip4scale200k-rnd
+2c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4-ip4scale200k-rnd
+4c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4-ip4scale200k-rnd
 ##### ethip4-ip4scale2m-rnd
 1c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4-ip4scale2m-rnd
 2c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4-ip4scale2m-rnd